 The EQUiiP International Competence Profile

 The EQUiiP programme has been designed to cover a specific set of competences needed by Educational Developers when supporting lecturers in internationalised programmes and international classrooms.
-These competences are described in the document EQUiiP International Competence Profile for Educational Developers (available in English, French, German and Spanish), and this profile is further supplemented with a detailed description of the way in which these competences and the learning outcomes for each EQUiiP module have been aligned: see The ideal profile of International Competences for Educational Developers (a mapping tool).
+These competences are described in the document EQUiiP International Competence Profile for Educational Developers (also available in French, German and Spanish), and this profile is further supplemented with a detailed description of the way in which these competences and the learning outcomes for each EQUiiP module have been aligned: see The ideal profile of International Competences for Educational Developers (a mapping tool).
 The EQUiiP International Competence Profile for Educational Developers is inspired by and adapted from AdvanceHE’s (formerly the Higher Education Academy) Framework for ‘Internationalising Higher Education’ found here.

 EQUiiP Recommendations and Research

 The EQUiiP project has developed a set of recommendations for HEI leadership, educational developers and other academic staff involved in designing, managing and teaching inclusive international programmes.
-The EQUiiP Recommendations are available in English, French, German and Spanish.
+The EQUiiP Recommendations are also available in French, German and Spanish.

 Further to these recommendations, EQUiiP partners are able to build on their experience in delivering the EQUiiP programme.
 The data gathered during the project is already contributing to research and this research will continue beyond the period of the project.